SamNgigi/Uzalendo-project/specs.md

 - Community should be able to heat-map a report.
 Red-really bad, Yellow-Warning, Green-something was done (Results should be displayed to everyone.)
 - Users should be able to see alternative service providers recommended and approved by others
 - Users should be able to see location of reports.
+- Community should be able to heat-map a report.
+Red-really bad, Yellow-Warning, Green-something was done (Results should be displayed to everyone.*